pequode/Senior-Design-Mini-Project-Mahabir-Kent_Scheller/README.md

 For both of the contributers in this projet javascript was fairly unfimilar.
 This proved to be a learning curve for much of the apps development because js allows for things to be defined in so many different ways.

 ## React Native:
 Learning the React Native Framework, even a little, was also a large challenge.
-The combination of a new language and setting up a common enviornment proved to be mor of an issue that was intially anticipated.
+The combination of a new language and setting up a common enviornment proved to be more of an issue that was intially anticipated.

 ## Agile:
 For much of this project we experimented with agile flow on trello (https://trello.com/b/qGLcf2kC/snr-des-mini-proj) and breifly using github issue.
-However, durring crunch time our development style regressed to waterfall.
+However, during crunch time our development style regressed to waterfall.

 ## API's:
 A large part of this project had to do with understanding APIs.
 To accomplish our project we integrated the following API's with each other: